Widdou/FoodOrdering-ExpoRouter-Supabase/README.md

 - Implementing an Admin view
   - Routing segments URL of the application to their correct screens `2:23:53`
   - Providing management functionality to the admin screens
+  - MENU (Tab): List the Products; Provide the screens to EDIT or ADD new ones
+  - ORDERS (Tab): View the Active & Archieved orders; Be able to change the status of the orders `3:26:52`

+- Routing the UI into USERS or ADMIN screens based on the UserProfile

 - Supabase CRUDs
+  - Use React-Query to handle and fetch data from the backend

 - Real-Time Data
 - Payment integration (Stripe)
 - Remote Push Notifications